Preparing for Cambridge Interview questions is not an easy task. There are so many possible things that they can ask.

 To help you out, we’ve put together some common Cambridge Interview questions to look out for.
 Most of which are general Interview questions, as we have covered subject-specific Interviews in our other guides.
 Let’s go through some examples of what might come up and how to tackle the questions.

-The University Questions
+The 'Cambridge' Interview Questions

 Cambridge Interview questions are often more of a test of how aware a candidate is of what they have applied for and what this means for their application.
 University questions will mostly be based around the following: